Last updated on November 6, 2025

 Stoneforge Mystic | Illustration by Dan Dos Santos

-As you may have seen, equipment tutors are less widespread compared to other card types.
-This isn’t a problem; you can use other cards that tutor for artifacts to complement your strategies.
+As you see, equipment tutors are less widespread compared to tutors for other card types.
+This isnโt a problem; you can use other cards that tutor for artifacts to complement your strategies.

-As always, thank you so much for reading up until here, and if you want to make sure to get all the MTG-related content, remember to follow us on social media to stay tuned!
+As always, thank you so much for reading, and if you want to make sure to get all the MTG-related content, stay tuned with us on Twitter/X!

 Take care, and see you next time!